Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Preliminaries

-In this paper, PPO is utilized as the fundamental RL agent that makes decisions for CAVs.
-It is constructed in an actor-critic structure, whereby an actor network $\pi_{\theta}$ produces an action based on the observed state, and a critic network estimates the state-action value of the MDP and generates loss values during agent training.
+In this paper, Proximal Policy Optimization (PPO) is utilized as the fundamental RL algorithm to train a policy for CAVs.
+It is constructed in an actor-critic structure, whereby an actor network $\pi_{\theta_{\text{RL}}}$ produces actions based on the observed state, and a critic network $V_\phi(\bm{x}_t)$ estimates the state-action value of the MDP and generates loss values during agent training.

-The critic estimates the state value of CAV instead of the state-action value.
-Note that state-value can be converted to state-action value probabilistically following the Bellman equation~\cite{tang2022nature}.
-The critic network, $V_\phi(x)$, estimates the value function of MDP and updates its parameters with the aim of minimizing the error between the predicted value function and the actual return:
+During the training process, the critic network updates its parameters with the aim of minimizing the error between the predicted value function and the actual return:

+where $\mathcal{L}(\phi)$ represents the loss function of critic network, and $\delta$ is the temporal-difference error to be approximated.

-The actor network of PPO then gets updated following the loss function evaluated by the critic network:
+The actor network then gets updated following the loss function evaluated by the critic network: